- Be extremely present.

 “You are absolutely free to execute me,” spoke out Yin.

 “I’m what?”
 His persecutor was struck dumb for a second.
 Quickly he regained thoughts, “That’s some psychological ace reverse-bullshit, huh?
 I ain’t shortsighted.”

 “I pity you,” continued the prisoner, “for being stuck on such a miserable plane of existence.
-Of all the spouses which life has to offer… You have met only one.
+Of all the spouses that life has to offer… You have ever met only one.
 She carries the name Misery.”

 Yang’s heartrate hit the ceiling.
 His lack of eye contact signaled a weakness.
 He feared to pull the trigger.

 “Look at me, you coward,” screamed the doomed amid a culminating tempest, “before you let the bullet loose!”